Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 ### Part I: Capture and curation

-The four chapters in Part I (see Figure \@ref(fig:fig3)) tell you how to capture and manage data.
+The four chapters in Part I (see Figure \@ref(fig:fig3)) tell you how to collect, store, link, and manage data.

-[Working with Web Data and APIs] describes how to extract information from social media about the transmission of knowledge.
+[Working with Web Data and APIs] describes how to extract information from data sources on the Web, including social media.
 The particular application will be to develop links to authors' articles on Twitter using PLOS articles and to pull information about authors and articles from web sources by using an API.
 You will learn how to retrieve link data from